For ABOG 2022 Qualifying Written Exam Candidates

 Test Taking Technique:

 You probably intuitively knew this, but studies confirm that students usually miss the questions they spent the most time on.
 Compare this to the lead runner.
 Turning to look back to see where the other runners are will just slow him down.
 Thus, we recommend you proceed methodically, deliberately, and purposefully answering FIRST those questions for which you clearly know the answer.
 For questions that you cannot determine the answer readily (e.g. within 30 seconds), develop a system of priority for returning back to those questions AFTER you finish those for which you easily know the answers.
 Don’t compromise sure-pass questions by getting bogged down with the tougher questions that you will most likely get wrong anyway.
 The computer will let you flag the questions, but not by priority.
-As you go back through, start with those questions that you are fairly certain you can figure out but will need a little bit of time to think through.
-Next, tackle those questions that you have to put more work into.
+As you go back through, start with those questions that you are certain you can figure out but will need a little bit of time to think through.
+Next, tackle those questions that you must put more work into.
 They’re not impossible, but you’re going to have to spend considerable time.
 Finally, for those questions that you haven’t any idea (where do they find these?!), use the SAME LETTER for all your WILD GUESSES.
 Keep on truckin’ and don’t look back.
 We are not aware of any evidence-based recommendation for which letter to use, but since all questions have at least four options, but some with five, we advise against using the letter “E”.
 Therefore, chose either “A, B, C or D” for your wild guesses, but use the SAME letter for all, as you statistically will have a better chance of getting some correct.

-For ABOG 2021 Certifying (ORAL) Exam Candidates
+ABOG 2022 Certifying Oral Exam Candidates

 Case List Construction Tip: